 Northern Oil & Gas, Inc. (NYSEAMERICAN: NOG)

 Northern Oil & Gas specializes in mineral interests and oil and gas properties in the United States.
-The company has a presence in four states, with over 7,000 active wells.
+The company is in four states, with over 7,000 active wells.

 10% of these wells are non-operated, making Northern Oil & Gas the largest operator-free extractor.
 Over the last three quarters, NOG has surpassed its revenue estimates through its constant supply of materials.